US strikes eighth alleged drug-carrying boat, this time in the Pacific Ocean

 The attack Tuesday night was a departure from the seven previous U.S. strikes that had targeted vessels in the Caribbean.
 Hegseth said on social media that the latest strike killed two people, bringing the death toll to at least 34 from attacks that began last month.

-The strike marks an expansion of the military's targeting area in South American waters as well as a shift to Colombia, where much of the cocaine from the world's largest producer is smuggled.
+The strike represents an expansion of the military's targeting area as well as a shift to the waters off South America where much of the cocaine from the world’s largest producers is smuggled.
 Hegseth’s post also draws a direct comparison between the war on terrorism that the U.S. declared after the Sept.
 11, 2001, attacks and the Trump administration's crackdown.

 “Just as Al Qaeda waged war on our homeland, these cartels are waging war on our border and our people,” Hegseth said, adding “there will be no refuge or forgiveness — only justice.”